-State the following declaration, in conspicuous type, before the signatures of all persons who at the time of filing are developers or directors of corporate developers as required by section 14(2)(d) of the Act and section 9 of the regulations:
+State the following declaration, in conspicuous type, before the signatures of all persons who are required to sign the disclosure statement by section 14(2)(d) of the Act and section 9 of the regulations:

-The foregoing statements disclose, without misrepresentation, all material facts relating to the Development referred to above, as required by the Real Estate Development Marketing Act of British Columbia, as of
+The foregoing statements disclose, without misrepresentation, all material facts relating to the Development referred to above, as required by the Real Estate Development Marketing Act of British Columbia, as of .

-NOTE: Disclosure statements must be signed by the developer(s).
+- NOTE: Disclosure statements must be signed by the developer(s).
 Additionally, if the developer is a corporation(s), all directors of the developer(s) must sign the disclosure statement, unless exempted by the superintendent.
 At least one director of each corporate developer will have to sign twice, once as the authorized signatory of the corporation and once in his or her personal capacity.
-Policy Statement 7 sets out additional information on signing disclosure statements.
+Policy Statement 7 sets out additional information on signing disclosure statements. - Solicitor's Certificate

-Solicitor's Certificate